Ontario Highway 401: Greater Toronto Area

-before narrowing to six lanes at Salem Road.
+before narrowing back to six lanes at Salem Road (Durham Regional Road 41).

-Planned expansions east of Salem to improve flow leading into the Highway 412 and Lakeridge Road interchanges will see the highway widened to ten lanes as far as Brock Street in Whitby, where the existing interchange will be reconfigured.
+Planned expansions east of Salem to improve flow leading into the Highway 412 (West Durham Link) and Lakeridge Road (Lake Ridge Road) (Durham Regional Road 23) interchanges will see the highway widened to ten lanes as far as Brock Street in Whitby, where the existing interchange will be reconfigured.